How Can EMRs Help DPC Practices?

 Direct primary care practice is an alternative healthcare model.
 The daunting landscape of healthcare, the complex nuances of healthcare coverage with insurance plans, and the growing number of alternatives to the traditional healthcare model have paved for the healthcare industry’s new future.
 Steeped in the latest technology and free of the fuss and frills of conventional healthcare, alternative models are proving to be highly advantageous for physicians and patients.

 Direct primary care is also known as the future of medicine.
 It offers various benefits to independent physicians and their patients without the intervention of insurance companies.
-DPC practises allow their physicians to attend to a handful of patients over the day, allocating ample time for visits to take place.
+DPC practices allow their physicians to attend to a handful of patients over the day, allocating ample time for visits to take place.
 Visits are in-depth and detailed as they are not constrained by insurance-based legislation and directives.
 When patients spend more time with their doctor, the quality of their visit automatically improves.
 A doctor can thus do his or her job efficiently and to the best of their ability.
 It reduces the burden on the doctor as well.

 How to start a direct primary care practice